a-sansom/nodejs_docker/README.md

 # Using Docker containers and NodeJS

-This is just an experimental repository for seeing what's possible with Docker (`Dockerfile` and `docker-compose.yml` that references the `Dockerfile`) and VScode for development/debugging purposes.
+This is just an experimental repository for seeing what's possible with Docker (`Dockerfile` and `docker-compose.yml` that references the `Dockerfile`) and VSCode and Webstorm IDEs for development/debugging purposes.

 Run `npm install` to install the `express` package and its dependencies, then build the Docker image/container to run the application.